 Who can participate?

-A: K-12 students are eligible if you live or attend school in Washington’s 7th District, and have not graduated from high school.
+A: High school students who live in or attend school in Washington’s 7th District, and have not graduated from high school.

 Q: Am I eligible to participate in the Congressional App Challenge?